 Meisha is deeply committed to strengthening local communities, both in her professional and volunteer work.
 After transitioning from a successful career as a talent agent in the entertainment industry, she is proud to have been a key leader in the transformation of the Silverlake Independent JCC from a self-supporting school of 100 families to a thriving community center for arts, education and culture serving thousands of people each year.
-Meisha served as the Board Chair of SIJCC from 2012-14 and continues to serve on their Board of Directors.
-She is also a Regional Director on the Community Friends & Family Board supporting a National Blue Ribbon LAUSD magnet school committed to serving a diverse, multi-cultural student body.
+Meisha served on their Board of Directors from 2008-2015 including as Board Chair from 2012-14.
+She also served as a Regional Director on the Community Friends & Family Board supporting a National Blue Ribbon LAUSD magnet school committed to serving a diverse, multi-cultural student body.
 Born and raised in NY, Meisha is a graduate of the Olin School of Business at Washington University.
-She now lives in Silver Lake with her husband and two children and is honored to be a part of the incredible team at The Unusual Suspects.
+She now lives in Silver Lake with her husband and two children and is honored to be a part of the incredible team at The Unusual Suspects. email@example.com

 Adrienne brings many years of experience to The Unusual Suspects as both a designer and facilitator of multi-lingual arts education and community-building programs, in addition to working with nonprofit theatre and community based organizations in multiple countries.
 She believes that art is essential to humanity and has experienced first-hand its ability to be a powerful force in social justice movements.
 As an actor, theatre teaching artist, curriculum writer, stage manager, director and program manager Adrienne is dedicated to using creativity to build an inclusive, dynamic society.

 Adrienne received a B.A. in Theatre Arts, Political Science, and Social Justice from the University of Portland and a M.A. in Theatre and Global Development from the University of Leeds.
 Having volunteered with The Unusual Suspects as a S.T.A.R Mentor, Adrienne is thrilled to join the staff as Program Manager and bring her experience and enthusiasm to all of our students.